My question had been “What’s wrong with Rugby Park?”

 Fast-forward to a balmy summer evening a decade later and I had quite a different experience at Rugby Park.
 An evening when you felt you were in on something special.
 The wily Tommy McLean, who had once been a star Kilmarnock player, was the Motherwell manager who lured Davie Cooper from Rangers to deepest-darkest Lanarkshire.
 I trotted along to witness the great maestro make his Motherwell debut in a Skol League Cup tie at Kilmarnock and along with 4 or 5 thousand others was treated to a sumptuous display of open, exciting football.
 Kilmarnock I’m afraid was merely the stage to a Motherwell renaissance.

 It was mid-August and one of those rare Scottish languid, summer evenings.
 In a big sparsely populated ground like Rugby Park you could sit down on the terracing and enjoy a match as I imagine you might in Italy or Spain.
-As a pleasant evening unfolded it was clear that Cooper was going to be a huge hit for Motherwell.
+As a pleasant evening unfolded it was clear that the majestic Cooper was going to be a huge hit for Motherwell.
 Tommy McLean, taciturn but talented, was constructing a very good Motherwell side with players of the calibre of Stevie Kirk and Bobby Russell.
 Purposeful, direct and entertaining a 4-1 romp for the ‘Well correctly hinted at better things on the horizon.
 They may not have been able to compete with the Old Firm but this Motherwell side were destined to be tricky customers indeed.

 Cooper with his in-built footballing genius, his probing passes, his dead-ball accuracy always posed a threat, whilst the slightly built Russell was the master of precision and seemed unable to waste a pass or possession.
 I still have the odd square programme from that match, Killie having at long last moved on from their little pocket sized offering that carried what was fairly described by programme enthusiasts as minimalist information.

 Kilmarnock were bit-players again when they hosted Hibernian in a 2001 Scottish Cup tie.
 A goal with a minute remaining by Tom McManus catapulted Hibs towards another fruitless tilt at landing the Scottish Cup but in the moment the win was a great example of the drama that football occasionally does so well.
 That evening the colours within Rugby Park positively sparkled, aided by the bright floodlights, the shimmering electronic scoreboard, and the green of the massed Hibs fans colours contrasted neatly with the Killie blue to give a warm backdrop.
-As the winning goal hit the net there was a delayed reaction before the Hibs fans roar filled he evening sky.
+As the winning goal hit the net there was a delayed reaction before the Hibs fans roar filled the evening sky.
 Under the lights the new look Rugby Park was rather impressive looking, certainly more so than the likes of Motherwell’s Fir Park where the old had given way to the new in a jumble of structures that had considerably less style or togetherness.

 As a boy, desperately obsessed with football, Kilmarnock had a magic and mystery about them.
 They had won the league in 1965, their Esso foil badge had squirrels on it, their name started and ended with the same letter ‘K’, and they were a football club who bizarrely played at Rugby Park.
 What wasn’t there to like about this grand old club and Rugby Park.